Marmalade-NG/marmalade-ng/doc/source/policy-auction-sale.rst

 3 - The ``(enforce-sale-settle)`` hook is called, and the seller is paid with the remaining funds.

-The seller is able to withdraw from the sale after the ``timeout has elapsed`` is nobody has placed a bid
+The seller is able to withdraw from the sale after the ``timeout`` has elapsed if nobody has placed a bid.

 This policy does not support the ``NO-TIMEOUT`` parameter.